 <!--Reference links in article--> : http://google.com/ : http://search.yahoo.com/ : http://search.msn.com/

 The best user experience minimizes sending users to another site.
-So base any links to 3rd party sites, which we do sometimes need, on this info:
+So base any links to third-party sites, which we do sometimes need, on this info:

-- Accountability: Link to third-party content when the information you want to share is the third-party's information to share.
-For example, it's not Microsoft's job or place to tell people how to use Android developer tools - that is Google's story to tell.
+- Accountability: Link to third-party content when it's the third-party's information to share.
+For example, it's not Microsoft's place to tell people how to use Android developer tools--that is Google's story to tell.
 If we need to, we can explain how to use Android developer tools with Azure, but Google should tell the story of how to use their tools.

-- PM signoff: Have PMs sign off on 3rd party content.
-By linking to it we are saying something about our trust in it and our obligation if people follow the instructions
+- PM signoff: Have PMs sign off on third-party content.
+By linking to it, we are saying something about our trust in it and our obligation if people follow the instructions.

-- Freshness reviews: Make sure the 3rd party info is still current, correct, and relevant and that the link hasn’t changed
+- Freshness reviews: Make sure that the third-party info is still current, correct, and relevant, and that the link hasn’t changed.

-- Offsite: Make sure users are aware they are going to another site.
-If the context does not make that clear, add a qualifying phrase: Ex.
-“Prerequisites include the Android Developer Tools, which you can download on the Android Studio site”
+- Offsite: Make users aware that they are going to another site.
+If the context does not make that clear, add a qualifying phrase.
+For example: “Prerequisites include the Android Developer Tools, which you can download on the Android Studio site.”

 The Azure PowerShell reference content has been through several changes since November 2016.
 Use the following guidelines for linking to this content from other articles on docs.microsoft.com.